boshtannik/embedded-nano-mesh-linux-example/README.md

-This repository contains example of code, which runs on linux machine (device 1), and notifies device 2 about, that it's time to beep!
+This repository contains example of code, which runs on linux machine.

+to run example - use:
+cargo run --example <example_name>

+all examples are located in `examples` directory.